collapsed-stacks/startups/questions/12836/a-website-for-founders.md

 - tagged: `community`
 - score: 0

-<p>I have looked around on the web to find a website where I can get guidance on how to build a software product.
+I have looked around on the web to find a website where I can get guidance on how to build a software product.
 A community where I can get tips on how to marked my product.
 Where I can test my idea and get in touch with other people in the same situation.
 Even find co-founders.
 Do such a website exist?
-Or something similar?</p>
+Or something similar?

 ## Answer 12841